GENERAL POLICIES AND STANDARDS

-Additional information on gas leaks can be obtained from Facility Services
+Additional information on gas leaks can be obtained from Facility Services (Energy Services.)

 3. FIRE PROTECTION/EVACUATION PLAN

 Each building has an emergency evacuation plan that must be posted for employees and others to follow during evacuation of the building in case of emergency.
 This plan must be kept legible and up to date.
 New employees and others who are new to the building should be made aware of the emergency plans for the building as part of their orientation.
 Emergency signals and alarms as well as the proper response to an emergency must be explained to the persons involved.
-At any time the system is changed or the plan modified, the occupants must be made aware of the changes that may affect them.
+Whenever the system is changed or the plan modified, the occupants must be made aware of the changes that may affect them.

 Fire protection equipment and systems must not be modified or disabled such that the plan is no longer valid.
 Covering smoke detectors, disabling alarms, or discharging fire extinguishers without good reason is strictly prohibited.
 Fire extinguishers must not be obstructed or moved such that they are not readily available in an emergency.
 Inspections and maintenance is conducted by Facility Services, and they should be notified if an extinguisher is discharged or missing.

 4. CHEMICAL/BIOLOGICAL EMERGENCY RESPONSE

 Call LSU Police and EHS if person in charge cannot contain spill safely Note: If the spill or release is an immediate danger to buildings and/or occupants, the Baton Rouge Hazmat Unit will be called at the time of the spill to assure prompt and adequate response.
 Refer to the appendix for the appropriate response level.